 - Once in internet options, navigate to the advanced tab.
 Click “Reset” present at the near bottom of the screen.

-- Check the option “Delete personal settings” when the new window comes forth.
-Click “Reset”.
+- Check the option “Delete personal settings” when the new window appears.
+Click “Reset.”

-Note: This action will reset the internet explorer.
-All your add-ons will be disabled and all your home pages will be reset.
+Note: This action will reset internet explorer.
+All your add-ons will be disabled, and all your home pages will be reset.
 Proceed at your own risk.

 - Now restart your computer and check if this made any difference.

 - Press Windows + R button to bring up the Run application.
 In the dialogue box type “control panel”.
-This will open your computer’s control panel in front of you.
+This will open your computer’s control panel.

 - Now at the left side, click the option which says “Turn Windows firewall on or off”.
 Through this, you can turn your firewall off easily.